biopython/biopython/README.rst

   This is the primary development platform for Biopython.

-- PyPy v5.6 and also PyPy3.3 v5.5 alpha -- see http://www.pypy.org
+- PyPy v5.7 and also PyPy3.5 v5.7 beta -- see http://www.pypy.org

   Aside from modules with C code or dependent on NumPy, everything should work.
-PyPy's NumPy reimplementation NumPyPy is still in progress.
+PyPy's support of NumPy has improved but we have not reviewed how well that works for Biopython.
 Older versions of PyPy mostly work too.

 - Jython 2.7 -- see http://www.jython.org